 Bee The Baker: Using beautiful, delicate flowers to decorate wedding cakes is a timeless technique but did you know that most florist grade flowers aren’t suitable to eat?
-Luckily, there are plenty of edible petal varieties available – such as those used on the beautiful cakes you see in this post.
+Luckily, there are plenty of edible flower and herb varieties available – such as those used on the beautiful cakes you see in this post.

-The possibilities for decorating wedding and celebration cakes with edible petals are endless, as so many different shapes, sizes and colours are available, particularly in the summer months.
-From large classic rose petals available in deep red through to ivory and pale yellow, to gorgeous little cornflowers in blue and pink – edible petals are available in all the colours of the rainbow, and they’re very cost effective compared to sugar flower decorations.
+The possibilities for decorating wedding and celebration cakes with edible petals and leaves are endless, as so many different shapes, sizes and colours are available, particularly in the summer months.
+From large classic rose petals available in deep red through to ivory and pale yellow, to gorgeous little cornflowers in blue and pink, to edible herb leaves in myriad shades of green too.
+Edible petals are available in all the colours of the rainbow, and they’re very cost effective compared to sugar flower decorations.

 Bee’s Top Tips

 - Plan the cake decoration in advance.
 Edible flower petals should be added to your cake at the last possible moment, as in warm conditions they can wilt.
 Store your petals in an airtight container in the fridge until you need them – they’ll be at their perkiest this way.
 Think about petal colours and shapes that will compliment the other flowers you’re having.
 Whilst you don’t want to be too “matchy matchy”, having some common colours/shapes can be really complimentary.

 - Don’t use the stems – only the buds and petals, as some green parts are poisonous.
 Never push the stems of your blooms into the cake – as the flowers may have been stored in a (non food safe) bucket of water during transportation, and their stems will have soaked up lots of bacteria in the process.

 - Avoid florist flowers.
 Whilst it’s lovely to have matching floral decoration at the venue and flowers on your cake, it may not be clear which flowers are poisonous.